ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 }
 ```

-Or more concisely in Java 8
+Or, more concisely in Java 8:

 ```java
  List<ProcessResult> results = process(widgets);
  results.stream().forEach(ProcessResult::doSomething);
 ```

-It may also sometimes make sense to use a disjoint union type aka `Either`
+It may also sometimes make sense to use a disjoint union type aka `Either`.

 This technique can be particularly useful as an interim step when reworking legacy code that uses mixed type raw collections, but can also be a sensible approach when dealing with error conditions.

-Unfortunately Java does not provide an `Either` type out of the box but at its simplest it looks something like :-
+Unfortunately, Java does not provide an `Either` type out of the box but at its simplest it looks something like:

 ```java
 public class Either<L,R> {